Upgraded Early Warning Radars (UEWR)

 Clear Air Force Station, Alaska

 The Clear AFS Ballistic Missile Early Warning System (BMEWS) is one of the three original BMEWS sites.
 The radar system is operated by the 13th Space Warning Squadron and detects, tracks, and identifies over 9,500 man-made objects orbiting the Earth.
 The radar also provides total coverage of the North American continent in the event of ground-based or sea-launched ballistic missile attack.
 Since FY12, the Solid-State Phased Array Radar System (SSPARS) has been one of two radar systems undergoing upgrades to further integrate it into the BMDS, and these upgrades are expected to be completed in FY16.
+The upgrade will allow a missile defense mission to the radars’ core capabilities of missile warning and space surveillance, without requiring significant additional construction or an increase in manning at the sites.

 - 2016: The UEWR is due to be completed and operational during FY16.